-As I’ve mentioned before, I worked countless hours to build and grow my business when I first started out 9 years ago (6 years ago for the blog).
+As I’ve mentioned before, I worked countless hours to build and grow my business when I first started out 10+ years ago.
 I stayed up late, woke up early, read tutorials, followed suggestions of other big bloggers and business owners, said “yes” to every opportunity, and even worked countless hours for free just to get my name out there and build up my brand (all while working full time at my day job).

 Busy Home Renovations = Simpler Years Ahead to Enjoy Our Home

-We spent the past 5 years renovating our home and re-landscaping the yard.
-It was a TON of work and took a ridiculous amount of time — but considering we hope to live here for many many years to come, it was worth a few years of stress and busyness to have many years of enjoying our home and yard.
+We have spent the past 7 years renovating our home and re-landscaping the yard.
+It has been a TON of work and it all took a ridiculous amount of time — but considering we hope to live here for many many years to come, it was worth a few years of stress and busyness to have many years of enjoying our home and yard.

 Dave and I have already mentioned how this spring seems so relaxed and simple compared to the past few springs when we were working feverishly to finish up yard projects and gearing up for a summer of home renovations.

-I have no doubt we will thoroughly enjoy our simpler summer this year, but it wouldn’t be possible without all the work we’ve done and all the hours we put in during previous summers.
+We do have a couple projects on our list this spring/summer (this bathroom being at the top of our list) but I have no doubt we will thoroughly enjoy our simpler summer this year and in years to come — thanks, in part, to all the work we’ve done and all the hours we put in during previous summers.

 In my own personal experience, my life is happier, less stressed, more joyful, etc. when things are simpler, less cluttered, less full, and less busy.
 HOWEVER, I can’t just enjoy simple living all day long without doing any work to achieve it.